phoebe-project/phoebe2-docs/api/phoebe.atmospheres.passbands.get_passband.md

     the 'content' entry for a given passband in the dictionary exposed by [phoebe.atmospheres.passbands.list_online_passbands](phoebe.atmospheres.passbands.list_online_passbands.md)
     with `full_dict=True`.
+* `reload` (bool, optional, default=False): force reloading from the local file even if a copy of the passband exists in memory.
 * `update_if_necessary` (bool, optional, default=False): if a local version
     exists, but does not contain the necessary requirements according to `content`, and the online version has a different timestamp than the